 Is Hypnosis Right for You?
 Take the Next Step Toward Fearless Flying

-If you’re serious about overcoming your fear of flying, the next step is to call us at 416-556-4068 (in Toronto) or 1-888-HYPNO-24 (toll-free in the U.S. and Canada) to schedule a free initial consultation at our office in downtown Toronto (when open) or through videoconferencing anywhere in the world.
+If you’re serious about overcoming your fear of flying, the next step is to call us at 416-556-4068 (in Toronto) or 1-888-HYPNO-24 (toll-free in the U.S. and Canada) to schedule a free initial consultation at our office in downtown Toronto.
 This complimentary one-hour meeting allows you to: